opencaesar/oml-tutorials/tutorial4.md

 	<img src="assets/tutorial4/Setup-Github-Pages.png" width="100%" style="border:1px groove black;"/>

-3. In the top right cornder of the editor, click on the `Select Kernel` button, select `Python Environments`, and select one of the available Python 3 environments.
+3. In the top right corner of the editor, click on the `Select Kernel` button, select `Python Environments`, and select one of the available Python 3 environments.
 Notice that now the name of the selected kernel shows up in the top right corner.

 4. Hover over the first empty cell in the editor.
 A toolbar appears with a trash can.
 Click on the trash can to delete the cell.